katur/eegi/README_database_migration.md

 **Decisions to make about `experiments` app: manual scores**
 - If real date and time are not known, should I make it null, or just preserve HL's placeholder (i.e. 2011-01-01 00:00:00)?

+**Still to do**
+- Migrated scores from ManualScore, but now ScoreResultsManual yet